jarun/spy/README.md

     # rmmod kisni

 ### DKMS support
-If you have DKMS installed, you can install keysniffer in such a way that it survives kernel upgrades.
-It is recommended to remove older versions of keysniffer by running `dkms remove -m kisni -v OLDVERSION --all` as root.
+If you have DKMS installed, you can install spy in such a way that it survives kernel upgrades.
+It is recommended to remove older versions of spy by running `dkms remove -m kisni -v OLDVERSION --all` as root.
 To install the new version, run:

     # make -f Makefile.dkms